 Who Does Not Have to Follow HIPAA?

-According to the U.S. Department of Health & Human Services (HHS), organizations that do not have to follow HIPAA include life insurers, employers, workers’ compensation carriers.
+According to the U.S. Department of Health & Human Services (HHS), organizations that do not have to follow HIPAA include life insurers, employers, and workers’ compensation carriers.
 Moreover, most schools and school districts do not have to comply.
 In addition, most law enforcement agencies, many municipal offices, and many state agencies do not have to comply either.

 What are the 5 titles which make up HIPAA?